bachng0111/nusfintechsummit2026-multicultural/README.md

 ---

-## 🔧 XRPL Features Used (Key Scoring Section)
+## XRPL Features Used (Key Scoring Section)

 - **XRPL Accounts** – Separate issuer and buyer accounts with distinct roles
-- **Issued Assets** – Carbon credits represented as native XRPL tokens
+- **Issued MPTokens** – Carbon credits represented as native XRPL tokens
 - **Transaction Memos** – JSON metadata embedded on-chain
-- **XRPL Native DEX** – Peer-to-peer trading without intermediaries
-- **RLUSD** – Stable settlement currency for real-world usage
+- **XRPL Escrow** – Conditional XRP settlement requiring issuer approval before asset transfer
 - **Token Retirement** – Transfer to a designated retirement address to prevent double counting

 ---

-## 🔧 XRPL Key Features Used
+## XRPL Key Features Used

-CarbonX is built entirely using **XRPL-native primitives**, without relying on smart contracts or off-chain enforcement.
+VerdeX is built entirely using **XRPL-native primitives**, without relying on smart contracts or off-chain enforcement.
 The following XRPL features are core to the system design:

-### 1️⃣ XRPL Accounts (Role-Based Architecture)
+### XRPL Accounts (Role-Based Architecture)

 We use multiple XRPL accounts with clearly defined roles:

 - **Issuer Accounts**: Responsible for minting carbon credit tokens and embedding metadata.
-- **Buyer Accounts**: Hold RLUSD, purchase carbon credits, and trigger retirement.
+- **Buyer Accounts**: Hold XRP, purchase carbon credits, and trigger retirement.
 - **Retirement Address**: A designated, unspendable XRPL address used to permanently retire tokens.

 This separation of concerns ensures transparency, security, and clear lifecycle boundaries for each carbon credit.

 ---

-### 2️⃣ Multi-Purpose Tokens (Issued Assets with Metadata)
+### Multi-Purpose Tokens (Issued Assets with Metadata)

 Each carbon credit is represented as a **multi-purpose XRPL issued asset**.